mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

     <img src="/mesosphere/dcos/services/edge-lb/1.5/img/edgelb-deployment-status.png" alt="Configuring Edge-LB API settings">
     </p>

-<p class="message--important"><strong>IMPORTANT: </strong>Although you can add and modify settings directly in the web-based console from the Catalog, do not start the services until **after** you have created the service account principal, configured the appropriate permissions, and completed the remaining installation steps.
+<p class="message--important"><strong>IMPORTANT: </strong>Although you can add and modify settings directly in the web-based console from the Catalog, do not start the services until <strong>after</strong> you have created the service account principal, configured the appropriate permissions, and completed the remaining installation steps.
 If you attempt to start the Edge-LB pool service without completing the other installation steps, the deployment will start, but it will not be able to resolve to a healthy Running state.</p>

-<a name="create-local-repo"></a>

 # Deploy using the package registry
-If you have an isolated (air-gapped) network that cannot connect directly to the Internet, deploy using the package registry found at: https://docs.d2iq.com/mesosphere/dcos/2.0/administering-clusters/package-registry/ .

-The support portal includes .dcos package files for Edge-LB.
-(In the portal, they are called 'Edge-LB Bundle' files).
+If you have an isolated (air-gapped) network that cannot connect directly to the Internet, deploy using the [package registry](https://docs.d2iq.com/mesosphere/dcos/2.0/administering-clusters/package-registry/).
+The support portal includes .dcos package files for Edge-LB, called 'Edge-LB Bundle' files in the portal.

-***%%% NOT SURE ON WHETHER THESE NEXT 2 SUB-HEADINGS SHOULD REMAIN...***

-## Before you begin
-You must have access to [Git](https://git-scm.com/) to create the local catalog.
-If you are using `git` on UNIX&reg; or Linux&reg;, see the [Getting Started instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-## Create the local repository
-Before you can add Edge-LB packages to your local catalog, you must copy the Mesosphere Universe repository to create a local directory location.

-1. Open a shell terminal where you can run `git` commands.

-1. Clone the Universe repository:

-    ```bash
-    git clone https://github.com/mesosphere/universe.git --branch version-3.x
-    ```

-1. Build the `universe-base` image:

-    ```bash
-    cd universe/docker/local-universe/
-    sudo make base
-    ```

-1. Run the `add-stub-universe.sh` script to add the JSON definitions available for download from the [D2iQ support portal]((https://support.d2iq.com/s/downloads?t=1551917897670)) section.

-    Each time you run the `add-stub-universe.sh` script, the script processes the JSON file, generates the necessary JSON and Mustache files, and adds them to `stub-repo/packages/<X>/<packagename>`.

-    - Add the Edge-LB API server package using the command:

-      ```bash
-      bash add-stub-universe.sh -j stub-universe-edgelb.json
-      ```

-    - Add the Edge-LB pool package using the command:

-      ```bash
-      bash add-stub-universe.sh -j stub-universe-edgelb-pool.json
-      ```

-1. Merge the Edge-LB packages into the primary `universe/repo/packages` directory:

-    ```bash
-    cp -rpv stub-repo/packages/* ../../repo/packages
-    ```

-1. Build the `mesosphere/universe` Docker image by specifying a comma-separated list of package names and versions using the `DCOS_PACKAGE_INCLUDE` variable.

-    For example:

-    ```bash
-    sudo make DCOS_VERSION=2.0 DCOS_PACKAGE_INCLUDE=“edgelb:v1.5.1,edgelb-pool:v1.5.1,<other-package>:<version>” local-universe
-    ```
-    Specifying a list of individual package names and versions minimizes the container size and download time.
-If you do not use the `DCOS_PACKAGE_INCLUDE` variable, all Certified packages are included.

-1. Compress the Docker image into the `local-universe.tar.gz` file.

-1. Perform the additional steps as described in [Deploying a local Universe containing Certified Universe packages](/latest/administering-clusters/deploying-a-local-dcos-universe/#deploying-a-local-universe-containing-certified-universe-packages).

-After you add the Edge-LB packages to the local catalog, you are ready to create and configure permissions for the service account you want to use to manage Edge-LB server and load balancer operations.
-Continue to the instructions for [creating a service account](#create-service-account).

 <a name="create-service-account"></a>